Please Enable Cookies to Continue

 If it is determined that a violation of this policy has occurred, PSTA will take immediate action to remedy the situation.
 Any employee who is found to have violated this policy will be subject to disciplinary action up to and including dismissal from employment.

-PSTA is now accepting applications for it's next Bus Operator class which will begin on July 20th!
+PSTA is now accepting applications for its' next Bus Operator class that will start on October 12th!

 Are you a “people person” with experience in customer service?
 If you’re looking to move into a solid career, let us train you to become a world-class Bus Driver!